-Inside, the trucks have the bold, simple utilitarian look that the domestic trucks use.
+Inside, the trucks sue the same the bold, simple utilitarian design as the domestic trucks.
 There are plenty of storage cubbies and the center console is large.
 The overall look is blocky, with large controls that can be used with gloves.

-Together those upgrades are very effective.
-The light duty Titan is one of the more controlled pickups on the market.
+On the road, the light duty Titan is one of the more controlled pickups on the market.
 It is less prone to bounce and jiggle than any truck short of the Ram 1500 with its coil spring rear suspension.
-The rack-and-pinion hydraulic steering is also more direct than the norm for a pickup, though it has a little on-center slop and is slow compared to what you get in a car or crossover.
+The rack-and-pinion hydraulic steering is also more direct than the norm for a pickup.

 By heavy-duty standards, the Titan XD handles nicely and is stable at higher speeds.
 It steers more accurately and more responsively than other heavy-duty pickups, without the need for as many small steering corrections.